Classical Physics: Spacetime and Fields: Spacetime

 The finite parameters ${\bm \theta}$, ${\bm \eta}$ are the {\em canonical parameters} for a given Lorentz transformations.
 For a finite Lorentz transformation, (\ref{genLie6}) gives

 so

 The explicit form of a finite Lorentz transformation in the vector representation is

-where $R_\alpha$ denotes a rotation about the $x^\alpha$-axis and $B_\alpha$ denotes a boost along this axis.
-The canonical parameters ${\bm \theta}$ and ${\bm \eta}$ are referred to as the {\em angle of rotation} and {\em rapidity}, respectively.
+where $R_\alpha$ denotes a rotation about the $x^\alpha$ axis and $B_\alpha$ denotes a boost along this axis.
+The canonical parameters ${\bm \theta}$ and ${\bm \eta}$ are respectively referred to as the {\em angle of rotation} and {\em rapidity}.
+The parameters ${\bm \vartheta}$ and ${\bm \eta}$ in (\ref{rotbo5}) and (\ref{rotbo6}) are thus respectively infinitesimal values of the angle of rotation and rapidity.
+A rotation about any axis, say $z$, by an angle $\theta$ turns the two other axes, $x$ and $y$, into new axes, $x'$ and $y'$, such that the angle between $x$ and $x'$ (or $y$ and $y'$) (\ref{spvec13}) is $\theta$.
+The rotation group is {\em compact}: $\theta_\alpha\in[0,2\pi]$ and $\theta=2\pi\Leftrightarrow\theta=0$.
 The explicit form of a finite rotation in the three-dimensional vector representation is

 For instance,

 The relation (\ref{rotbo11}) gives